 It is important for landlords to note they have specific obligations to their tenants.
-You are legally responsible to keep a property that you rent either commercially or domestically safe, ensure all gas and electrical equipment are properly installed, maintained and certified and determine how the energy bills will be paid.
+You are legally responsible to keep a property that you rent either commercially or domestically safe, ensuring all gas and electrical equipment are properly installed, maintained and certified and determining how the energy bills will be paid.

 How to manage energy for tenants as a landlord

 When you rent out a property, you can agree in the tenancy agreement whether you or your tenants will be responsible for paying the energy bills for the property.